-Somewhere in this engraving of the Phoenix horseshoe mill is the little house where "The Night Before Chstimas" is believed to have been written.
+Somewhere in this engraving of the Phoenix horseshoe mill in Poughkeepsie, New York is the little house where "The Night Before Chstimas" is believed to have been written.
 Double-click on the image to see an enlarged view.

 Do your holiday plans include reading or reciting "The Night Before Christmas", also known as "A Visit from St. Nick"?
 It may well be the best-known bit of poetry ever written in America.
 But did you know that there's a horseshoe connection to the poem?

-The poem is believed to have been written by a Poughkeepsie gentleman, Henry Livingston, who read it to his children.
-After his death , the poem was published in a Troy, New York newspaper and attributed to the poet Clement Clark Moore.
+The poem is believed to have been written by a Poughkeepsie, New York gentleman, Henry Livingston, who read it to his children.
+After his death, the poem was published in a Troy, New York newspaper and attributed to the poet Clement Clark Moore.

 The Livingston family has been fighting for the poem to be credited properly to their ancestor, but it has been hard to prove.
 One tidbit from their family web site is that the reindeer names may actually have been the names of Henry Livingston’s horses.

 After Henry's death, the Livingston family’s home became the headquarters office of the fledgling Phoenix Horseshoe Company, whose massive factories soon lined the shore of the Hudson River.
-Phoenix and the Troy-based Burden Horse Shoes dominated the horseshoe manufacturing world in the first half of the 20th century.
+Phoenix and the Troy-based Burden Horse Shoes, an hour further up the Hudson River, dominated the horseshoe manufacturing world up until the World War II era.

 Isn't it odd that the two leading cities of horseshoe manufacturing would also be the two cities of the Christmas poem's controversy?